Understanding the specifics of the tariff actions can help importers prepare for what’s to come

 - Ceramic tiles

-- Medical and scientific equipment (Instruments, devices, and lab equipment)
+- Medical & scientific equipment: Instruments, devices, and lab equipment

-- Products made from aluminum (incl. bars, sheets, foil and even raw aluminum)
+- Products made from aluminum, including bars, sheets, foil and even raw aluminum

 - Industrial machinery